Vridhi-Wadhawan/memed-milestone-optimization/methodology.md

 ## 10. Limits, and what would break it

-- **Same author, same assumptions.** The generator and the model share a structure (lognormal, multiplicative effects), so the backtest is friendlier than real data will be.
+- The generator and the model share a structure (lognormal, multiplicative effects), so the backtest is friendlier than real data will be.
 Real views have viral spikes, seasonality and algorithm changes.
-- **Budgets and CPM are invented.** Both drive the results directly.
+- Budgets and CPMs are invented, and both drive the results directly.
-- **Creator behaviour is not modelled.** I don't model whether a creator posts at all, or drops out after missing a rung.
+- I don't model whether a creator posts at all, or drops out after missing a rung.
 "Reached rung 1" is a stand-in for motivation.
-- **Views are counted at the end.** The ladder ignores timing.
-A creator who is at 40K views on day 10 behaves differently from one who plateaued at 40K on day 2.
+- Only final views count.
+A creator at 40K views on day 10 behaves differently from one who plateaued at 40K on day 2, and the ladder can't tell them apart.
-- **The four rungs are fixed.** More or fewer rungs might be better.
+- I fixed the ladder at four rungs.
+More or fewer might work better.
-- **Repeat creators.** Small tiers force some creators to appear in the same campaign twice in my data.
+- In my data, small tiers force some creators to appear in the same campaign twice.
-- **Creator count.** I assume it is known.
+- I assume the creator count is known.
 In practice it depends on the ladder itself.

 Data I would ask Meme'd for first: creator-level post history by platform and format, real paid CPMs, verified views with growth curves, timestamps of when creators stopped posting in a campaign, and past budget overruns and underspends.

+## 11. What I'd do next

+With another week, I'd first swap the invented CPM table for real numbers, since the payouts depend on it directly.
+Then I'd test the ladder against actual drop-off data, so "reached rung 1" stops being a stand-in for motivation.
+Only after that would I look at a fancier model.
+I doubt it would help much, because most of the variation in views is noise (R² of 0.67, against 0.64 from follower count alone), so better inputs matter more than a better model.